Best Gaming Keyboards

 Some gamers like a wrist rest whilst others prefer not to have one.
 With this keyboard, you can attach and detach the wrist rest easily with a magnetic attachment.
 This again allows you to customize the keyboard for how you like it and gives you the choice on how you game.

-Some cool extra features that we’ll make a quick note of are the multimedia controls, which allow you to adjust volume and settings easily, alongside being able to change the brightness, skip songs, rewind, pause and more very easily.
+Some cool extra features that we’ll make a quick note of are the dedicated media keys, which allow you to adjust volume and settings easily, alongside being able to change the brightness, skip songs, rewind, pause and more very easily.
 The APEX Pro also has a unique passthrough port and cable to reduce clutter on your desk.
 You can plug a USB cable into one side of the keyboard and choose where it exits.

 Overall we think the SteelSeries APEX Pro is the best gaming keyboard on the market hands down.
 No other keyboard gives you this much customizability and no other keyboard is built with as high a standard.
 We give the Apex PRO a 5 out of 5 stars.